ashleymaeconard/XvsY/README.md

 $ rm -rf genomes/genesgtf.zip
 ```

+**If you run into issues with Docker, please see the [Docker Appendix](#docker-appendix) below.** Regardless, it is recommended that you read this section so you are familiarized with the Docker set up!

 ## Inputs for XvsY

 XvsY requires a read-count matrix with the gene IDs as rows and context IDs (i.e. experiments, replicates and conditions in those experiments, and any time points or other conditions such as sex in those conditions) IDs as columns.
 Further, a metadata file is needed to specify the rows as the read-count matrix's context IDs, and the colums as context ID, condition, batch, and time point.
 Each row of the metadata file corresponds to a column in the read-count matrix.

+**IMPORTANT:** Because all of the analysis is performed within the container that is *mounted* locally, all of the files required for analysis must also be mounted.
+In particular, make sure to put all of your Input Files in the `xvsy_user` or `pwms` directories.
+You will notice that `/genomes/` and `config.yaml`, for example, are also mounted in the container so that you have access to the respective files during analysis.

 ## Run XvsY